MaglioloLeonardo/BranchAndBound-TSP/README.md

-(It is possible that the formulas represented in the reports in English contain formulas rendered in a difficult to read manner, to consult them properly consult the Italian version)
+(It is possible that the reports in English contain formulas that are difficult to read; to read them correctly, consult the Italian version)